 - If the issue is a non-retractile foreskin and/or ballooning during micturition in a child under two, an expectant approach should be taken in case this is physiological phimosis which will resolve in time.

-- Forcible retraction of a congenital phimosis as this can result in scar formation and an acquired phimosis.
+- Avoid forcible retraction of a congenital phimosis, as this can result in scar formation and an acquired phimosis.

 - Personal hygiene is very important.
 Advise cleaning under a retractable foreskin and always reduce it to cover the glans after cleaning.